mhmounir/using-git/README.md

 Let us each add a file to this repo by using these steps.

-1. Clone this repo.
+1. Fork this repo.
-2. Add a file.
+2. Add a file like I will describe.
-3. Commit.
+3. Commit back to your fork.
-4. Send a pull request.
+4. Send a pull request to Nilesh.